 How wrong I was.

 The biggest problem with Peterson is how convincing he is.
 The confidence of the man is staggering.
 Like so many others, I was swept away by Peterson’s fearless erudition – he speaks as though his life depends on it – a thrill to watch.
 And yet, peel away his near-invisible facade, and you’re in danger of finding baseless pseudoscience, delivered with a vehemence that is difficult to resist.
-As it turns out, Jordan Peterson’s emphatic claims have a tendency to be nought but sound and fury.
+As it turns out, at times, Jordan Peterson’s emphatic claims are nought but sound and fury.

 The most alarming illustration of Peterson’s charlatanism is from back in August, when he posted a YouTube clip from PragerU, a popular media company that posts quick consumption political videos.
 The video was a seemingly well-made denial of climate change, fronted by Richard Lindzen – an American physicist.
 Lindzen opens the video with an attempt to convince us of his credibility – he’s published 200 scientific papers, and has taught for 30 years at MIT, with the impressive title of Emeritus Professor of Atmospheric Sciences.